edamame-course/data/shell/README.md

 and passes them as arguments to `grep`.  `xargs` generally only creates a single instance of `grep` (or whatever program it is running).

-* * * *
-**Short Exercise**

-Navigate to the `data` directory.
-Use one `find` command to perform each of the operations listed below (except number 2, which does not require a `find` command):

-1. Find any file whose name is "NOTES" within `data` and delete it

-2. Create a new directory called `cleaneddata`

-3. Move all of the files within `data` to the `cleaneddata` directory

-4. Rename all of the files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.txt.txt`

-Hint: If you make a mistake and need to start over just do the
-following:

-1. Navigate to the `shell` directory

-2. Delete the `data` directory

-3. Enter the command: `git checkout -- data` You should see that the data directory has reappeared in its original state

-**BONUS**

-Redo exercise 4, except rename only the files which do not already end in `.txt`.
-You will have to use the `man` command to figure out how to search for files which do not match a certain name.

-* * * *

 ## Where can I learn more about the shell?